Wawa Welcome America Returns With Live, In-Person Events This Fourth Of July

 Following the concert, live fireworks will take flight.

 The July 4th fireworks return to the Art Museum this year.
-The show begins at 9:30 p.m. and guests are invited to start gathering along the Parkway at 8 p.m.MORE NEWS: Fourth Stimulus Check: Is Another Relief Payment Coming Anytime Soon?
+The show begins at 9:30 p.m. and guests are invited to start gathering along the Parkway at 8 p.m.MORE NEWS: Free Hoagies: Annual Wawa Hoagie Day Celebration Is Back!

 “It’s going to be spectacular,” DelBene said.
 “It really is the proper way to close out Wawa Welcome America, and Philadelphia loves its fireworks, so we’re excited to be back.”